microsoft/vcpkg-docs/vcpkg/concepts/features.md

 Default features are a set of features to be automatically activated if the top-level project does not explicitly request a build without them.
 Default features are intended to ensure a minimum level of functionality regardless of how complex and customizable the dependency graph of a project grows.

 >![NOTE]
-> They are not intended to model "curation" or "suggestions".
+> Default features are not intended to model "curation" or "suggestions".

 For example, consider a library `"extract-any"` that supports over 10 different archive formats, including several that are quite obscure.
 Because they are all optional, if none are selected the library is not functional: it cannot extract any files.

-Default features ensure that a user who simply adds `"extract-any"` to the list of dependencies in their `vcpkg.json` will get a baseline level of functionality, for example automatically selecting `.zip` and `.tar.gz` decompressors.
+Default features ensure that a user who simply adds `"extract-any"` to the list of dependencies in their `vcpkg.json` will get a baseline level of functionality; for example, automatically selecting `.zip` and `.tar.gz` decompressors.

 ### Example 2: Default features in action